 We also offer an alternative service for those parents who want to give thanks for the birth of their child, but do not want to make the very Christian declarations that are part of the baptism service.
 If you are seriously considering baptism or thanksgiving then please think about the following guidelines:

 Come to church!

-Our baptism services take place during our main Sunday services at 10.15am, on the third Sunday of the month.
+Our baptism services take place during our main Sunday services at 10.30am at St John’s and at 9am at St Paul’s, on the third Sunday of the month.
 So check us out over a period of a few weeks to see what we’re like.
-If you do decide to go for baptism then you will be promising before God and publicly to bring your child up in the Christian family.
+If you do decide to go for baptism then you will be publicly and before God promising to bring up your child in the Christian family.
 So come and have a good look first!
 You might find we’re not your cup of tea, or you might be pleasantly surprised

 Take a closer look

-For those who choose baptism, one of the church’s roles is to help parents (and godparents if possible) prepare and understand properly the statements of faith and commitment they will make in a baptism.
-To help you do this we will come for an informal visit to explore together and to look in detail at what baptism is actually all about (and what it isn’t!).
+For those who are exploring baptism, one of the church’s roles is to help parents (and godparents if possible) prepare and understand properly the statements of faith and commitment they will make in a baptism.
+To help you do this we have developed a short workshop that is offered four times a year on a Saturday morning.
+In this workshop you will explore with others the Christian faith and see what baptism is actually all about (and what it isn’t!).
 We will also look at the alternative service of Thanksgiving for the birth of a child.
-This is also an opportunity for you, and the godparents, to ask questions
+This is also an opportunity for you, and the godparents if they are available, to ask questions.

 Pause and reflect!